joelouthan/theologic.us/content/posts/prayers/2020-08-07-pm_prayers.md

 ---
 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

-<pre><b>
       Isaiah 55:10-11
-“For as the rain and the snow come down from heaven and do not return there but water the earth, making it bring forth and sprout, giving seed to the sower and bread to the eater, so shall my word be that goes out from my mouth;
+      “For as the rain and the snow come down from heaven and do not return there but water the earth, making it bring forth and sprout,
+      giving seed to the sower and bread to the eater, so shall my word be that goes out from my mouth;
       it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it.
-</b></pre>

 This passage
 This verse